stevenboehm/ConnectNU/README.md

 ConnectNU is a club management software, containing three personas - general members, executive board members, and supervisors.
 The application contains information on roster, dues, participation points, due payments, and event attendance.

+### Installation

-ConnectNU is launched through Docker as follows
+ConnectNU is launched by navigating into the ConnectNU folder location and launching the Docker containers as follows
 ```python
 docker compose build
 ```